COAMFTE Accredited Online MFT Degree Programs

 COAMFTE Online MFT Program Prerequisites

-Before applying to a COAMFTE-accredited online Master of Family Therapy program, prospective students must meet specific prerequisite requirements.
+Before applying to a COAMFTE-accredited online Master of Family Therapy program, prospective students must meet specific requirements.
 These prerequisites ensure that students are well-prepared for the rigorous academic and clinical training they will undergo.
 Here’s what applicants need to know:

 Educational Background

 • Minimum GPA: Most programs require a minimum undergraduate GPA, typically around 3.0, to ensure academic preparedness for graduate-level work.
+Requirements will be program-specific, so make sure to check with the admissions team of your preferred program to make sure you meet their GPA requirements.

 Coursework